jandranrebbalangue/CountryApp/README.md

-#CountryApp
+# CountryApp
-A Flutter mobile app where it display a list of countries and its flags
+A Flutter mobile app where it display a list of countries and its flags.